 Impact on Income Statement

-In the situation above, say the company allocated $900 to one product and $100 to another.
+In the above situation, the company allocated $900 to one product and $100 to another.
 All of the first product was sold, while none of the second product was sold.
 In this example, the $900 that is now in finished goods inventory is reassigned to the cost of goods sold.
 The expense recognised is the total cost of goods sold, including the $900.
 In another comparison example, the manufacturing overhead above was split $500 for the goods sold and $500 for the goods that were not sold.